Physical quantity: Tensors

+Base and derived quantities

 Base quantities

-Base quantities are those quantities that are distinct in nature and in some cases have historically not been defined in terms of other quantities.
-Base quantities are those quantities on the basis of which other quantities can be expressed.
+A system of quantities relates physical quantities, and due to this dependence, a limited number of quantities can serve as a basis in terms of which the dimensions of all the remaining quantities of the system can be defined.
+A set of mutually independent quantities may be chosen by convention to act as such a set, and are called base quantities.
 The seven base quantities of the International System of Quantities (ISQ) and their corresponding SI units and dimensions are listed in the following table.
 Other conventions may have a different number of base units (e.g. the CGS and MKS systems of units).

-The last two angular units, plane angle and solid angle, are subsidiary units used in the SI, but are treated as dimensionless.
-The subsidiary units are used for convenience to differentiate between a truly dimensionless quantity (pure number) and an angle, which are different measurements.
+The angular quantities, plane angle and solid angle, are defined as derived dimensionless quantities in the SI.
+For some relations, their units radian and steradian can be written explicitly to emphasize the fact that the quantity involves plane or solid angles.

 General derived quantities

 Derived quantities are those whose definitions are based on other physical quantities (base quantities).

 Space

 Important applied base units for space and time are below.
 Area and volume are thus, of course, derived from the length, but included for completeness as they occur frequently in many derived quantities, in particular densities.